World War I US Submarine Rendered in 3D

 Between late February and early March 2025, WHOI researchers used advanced deep-sea exploration tools to survey the wreck.
 The team conducted detailed surveys of the site by deploying the human-occupied vehicle Alvin and the autonomous underwater vehicle Sentry.
 These efforts produced high-definition images and a comprehensive photogrammetric 3D model of the submarine, shedding new light on its condition and the circumstances surrounding its sinking.

-Honouring the Fallen
+Honouring the fallen

-In recognition of the USS F-1 as a war grave, the research team held a solemn remembrance ceremony on board the research vessel Atlantis.
+In recognition of USS F-1 as a war grave, the research team held a solemn remembrance ceremony on board the research vessel Atlantis.
 A bell was rung 19 times, once for each sailor who perished, and their names were read aloud in honour of their service and sacrifice.